AlphaX-IBS/smart-raffle/blockchain/README.md

 $ testrpc
 ```

+Open another terminal window.
 Compile, deploy to the local testnet and test the Smart Contracts:
 ```
 $ truffle compile
 $ truffle migrate